galileolajara/cp1-docs/docs/start/overview.md

    Greet();
    AskAge();

    // Variable declaration.
-The dot '.' after the 'Dog' means this is not a pointer. var dog:Dog.;
+The dot '.' after the 'Dog' means 'dog' is not a pointer. var dog:Dog.;
    dog.sit();